rtbrick/bngblaster/docsrc/sources/routing/ospf.rst

 There are two versions of OSPF: OSPFv2 and OSPFv3.
 OSPFv2 is used for IPv4 networks, while OSPFv3 is designed specifically for IPv6 networks.

-The BNG Blaster can emulate multiple OSPF instances of both versions, OSPFv2 and OSPFv3.
+The BNG Blaster can emulate multiple OSPF instances of both versions, OSPFv2 and OSPFv3 (OSPFv3 is basically working but still under development).

 An OSPF instance is a virtual OSPF node with one or more network interfaces attached.
 Such a node behaves like a "real router" including database synchronization and  flooding.
 Every